Accountable Care Organizations

 Health Insurer Feeback to top

-The February 2012 report, "PPACA Health Insurer Fee: Estimated Impact on State Medicaid Programs and Medicaid Health Plans, prepared for MHPA by Milliman, Inc., shows a provision of the health reform law intended to tax health insurance companies to help fund coverage expansions, will be paid entirely by state Medicaid programs for the portion assessed to Medicaid managed care organizations.
-In the moderate growth scenario, the tax will cost state Medicaid programs $38.4 billion over ten years.
+The January 2014 report, "ACA Health Insurer Fee: Estimated Impact on State Medicaid Programs and Medicaid Health Plans," prepared for MHPA by Milliman, Inc., shows a provision of the health reform law intended to tax health insurance companies to help fund coverage expansions, will cost the Medicaid program $37.7 billion over ten years according to a moderate growth scenario.
+This will cost the states about $13.6 billion and the federal Medicaid program about $24.1 billion due to the state-federal Medicaid matching formula.

 Estimated Premium Impacts of Annual Fees Assessed on Health Insurance Plans